 This method is used to predict the software size for a development project, especially if Unified Modeling Language and Rational Unified Process methodologies are to be used for the software design and development.

-Estimation is made possible by requirements definition using use cases.
+Estimation is made possible by requirements definition for use cases.
 The size of the software is calculated considering elements of the system use cases, technical and environmental factors.
-The resulting size is then applied to calculate the estimated effort for the project.
+The resulting size is then applied to calculate the efforts for the project.

 The Best Alternative

-Having considered all the top five methods mentioned above.
-There is still the question:
+Having considered all the top five estimation techniques mentioned above, there is still the question:

 What method is the most efficient to get a software development estimation?

-The best project management and estimation software tools can be of great assistance.
+Project management and estimation software tools can be of great assistance.
+In some cases, automated software estimating tools can even be more effective and accurate.
 However, the most considerable way to achieving a great estimation is by combining multiple project estimation techniques.

-It is advisable to get three different estimates taking into account the methods that are most related and suitable to the conditions of a project type.
+It is advisable to get three different estimates by applying software costing models that are most related and suitable to the conditions of a project type.